Alexey-Kuznetsov-math/Riemann_zeta-and-Gamma/README.md

 # Riemann_zeta-and-Gamma
-Fortran and MATLAB code for computing the Riemann zeta and log Gamma functions in the entire complex plane.
+Fortran, MATLAB and Python code for computing the Riemann zeta and log Gamma functions in the entire complex plane.

 **********************************************************************************************************************